SwissOpenEM/swissopenem.github.io/overview.md

 ### Participants

-All major academic electron microscopy facilities in Switzerland paricipate in the network.
+All major academic electron microscopy facilities in Switzerland participate in the network.
 For details see the [members page](/members/).